 Q. How will I know I have become a Red Cross volunteer?

-A. You will have completed all the steps listed in Volunteer Connection and assigned a to a position and group.
+A. You will have completed all the steps listed in Volunteer Connection and been assigned to a position and group.

 Q. What is Volunteer Connection?